readium/architecture/streamer/parser/metadata.md

 The `identifier` string is the value of the refine whose `property` has the value of `dcterms:identifier`.

 The `position` of the publication is the value of the refine whose `property` has the value of `group-position`.

+If there is no `series`, try to parse `calibre:series` as in the EPUB 2.x case.

 ## Progression Direction